The UK’s 50 largest employee owned companies in 2017.

-RM2 does the research for the Employee Ownership Top 50 in partnership with the Employee Ownership Association (EOA); a list of the largest fifty private employee-owned companies in the UK.
+RM2 does the research for the Employee Ownership Top 50, in a partnership with the Employee Ownership Association (EOA); a list of the largest 50 private employee-owned companies in the UK.
 You can download the infographic by clicking the link below.

 Criteria for inclusion: Companies must be incorporated in the UK as companies limited by shares, unquoted, independent and at least 25% owned by employees on a broad basis.
 Companies may have non-UK holding companies if the UK companies are operationally independent and the non-UK holding companies are at least 75% owned by employees.
 Shares from joint ventures and associate companies are excluded.

-Criteria for exclusion: The list does not cover quoted companies, the performance of which is tracked by the UK Employee Ownership Index.
-In businesses constituted as industrial and provident societies and as community interest companies, employee ownership can be hard to ascertain from published sources so, in such cases, we have relied on a business’s membership of EOA as evidence of employee ownership.
-The list excludes companies limited by guarantee and partnerships such as lawyers and accountants.
+Criteria for exclusion: The list does not cover quoted companies, LLPs or partnerships.
+In businesses constituted as industrial and provident societies, companies limited by guarantee and community interest companies, employee ownership can be hard to ascertain from published sources so, in such cases, we have relied on a business’s membership of EOA as evidence of employee ownership.

 Disclaimer: Employee ownership data is not systematically published by companies so the list may not be accurate.
 Nominations for inclusion and corrections should be sent to email@example.com